How can you grow high-performance sales teams? We talk to ethical sales leaders to learn from their expertise and experience

 He brings up product knowledge and the importance it holds: “Product knowledge is key, ensure that salespeople are familiar with the operational side of the business if necessary.”

 As the business grows, Jordan says that he considers everyone should be an entrepreneur.
 “We started as a remote business, we operate as a hybrid business…..I believe everyone should be an entrepreneur.
 A high-performance sales team should have that trust and that KPI setting.
 If you trust someone to do the job and they might actually do it.”

 Did you find these insights useful?

-Watch the full 1 hour webinar to fully understand how you can start growing a high-performance sales team.
+Watch the full 1 hour webinar to fully understand how you can start growing high-performance sales teams.